 Partnership With Google

 The partnership – which is based on a 6-year deal, will see Google’s Android operating system powered into Ford cars.
-This is great news for shareholders, as it shows that management at Ford are keen to bring the age-old carmaker into the 21st century.
+This is great news for shareholders, as it shows that management at Ford is keen to bring the age-old carmaker into the 21st century.

 In particular, Google’s technology will function around cloud computing, AI, and machine learning.
 Not only will this revolutionize the ‘driving experience’, but it will allow Ford to drastically improve efficiency in its supply chain and production facilities.

-Ford Shares are on an Upward Trajectory
+Ford Shares Trajectory

 In fact, with the shares since surpassing $12, those that bought the dip are now looking at gains of over 200%.
 Not bad for a company that is currently going through a major cost-reduction plan to reshape its finances.

 In addition to this – and as noted earlier, management at Ford has resisted plans to cut or suspend its dividend payment.
 Although it remains to be seen if the firm will continue to meet its long-standing distribution policy, COVID-19 is yet to have its say on Ford dividends.